DylanKojiCheslin/linearSystemSolver/README.md

 ## behavior of this code

-while showing its work and making its decision process known the code should do the following:

-take a linear systems as a array of strings or as a array of numbers that conform to the augmented matrix notation if it is an array of strings convert it into augmented matrix notation find out if the systems has: no solution, one solution, infinite solutions if there is one or more solutions then define them for the user
+takes a linear systems as a array of strings or as a array of numbers that conform to the augmented matrix notation if it is an array of strings convert it into augmented matrix notation find out if the systems has: no solution, one solution, infinite solutions if there is one or more solutions then define them for the user

-optionaly to graph the system
+optionally to graph the system

 ##taking a linear system as a array of strings
 a linear system as an array of two or more strings where each should have the following properties: